alneng/tunele/README.md

 # With Docker Compose

 cd src/backend
-docker compose up # Has the correct context (log directory, env file)
+docker compose -f "./docker/docker-compose.local.yml" up # Has the correct context (log directory, env file)

 # or Manually run the image - configure log directory and env file as fit